 Located about 150 kilometers away from Phuentshsoling, Thimphu can be easily reached via a direct bus from Phuentsholing to Thimphu, costing no more than 200 INR per person.
 The last bus to Thimphu leaves at 4:30 pm and the tickets usually sell out really fast, so make sure you book your bus from the bus station at least 2-4 hours in advance.

 Pro Tip: While asking for a bus ticket, make sure you’re not surrounded by any taxi drivers around you as the ticket counter will straight up refuse to sell you a ticket because of the monopoly of taxi drivers in Phuentsholing.

 There are also multiple shared taxis from Phuentsholing to Thimphu that will cost about 500 INR per person if your bargaining skills are good.
 There is also the option of taking a private taxi to Thimphu, but this usually gets heavier on the pocket.

 To reach Phuentsholing, you can take the early morning 7:30 bus from Siliguri to Jaigaon from the P C Mittal Bus Stand in Siliguri.
-From Jaigaon bus stand, take a rickshaw for 50 bucks till the Bhutan gate and then walk into Phuentsholing!
+From Jaigaon bus stand, take a rickshaw for 50 bucks to the Bhutan gate and then walk into Phuentsholing!